Skip to main content

 • Avoid DIY wiring changes.
 Zone boards and dampers use low-voltage wiring that might look simple, but incorrect connections can damage components.
 It’s safer and usually cheaper in the long run to let a trained technician handle wiring changes.

-FAQ: Zoning and Zone Board Replacement
+FAQ: Zone Board and Damper Motor Replacement in Tampa, FL

 What are the signs that my zone board might be failing?